(Disclosure: Some of the links below may be affiliate links)

 One of the first things I noticed when I switched to Interactive Brokers is that they have too many different user interfaces.
 It is overwhelming.
-Moreover, most of them are not really intuitive to use.
+Moreover, most of them are not intuitive to use.

 The Account Management interface is the first one you should use.
 It is also the most polished interface.
-Actually, I believe it is the only one of the non-mobile interfaces that look really nice.
-You can access it from Interactive Brokers by clicking on the Log In button on top of the page.
+I believe it is the only one of the non-mobile interfaces that look nice.
+You can access it from Interactive Brokers by clicking the Log In button on top of the page.
 You should then see all the options:

-From here, you can use either the Account Management link or the Client Portal Login.
+You can use either the Account Management link or the Client Portal Login.
 They will both redirect you to the Account Management interface.
 You will, of course, have to log in and use two-factor authentication.
 From the base view, you should have an idea of everything that is going on with your portfolio.

 This view is a bit more limited than the other trading views.
-But generally, the options that are missing are mostly used by advanced traders.
+But generally, the missing options are mainly used by advanced traders.
 For instance, you cannot set a Trailing Stop Loss order from this view.
-For that, you would have to use one of the other three interfaces.
+You would have to use one of the other three interfaces.

 Trading WorkStation (TWS)

-The Trading WorkStation interface (TWS) is the most complete of all the user interfaces.
-It is also probably the most popular.
 At the beginning of Interactive Brokers, it was the only feature-complete interface they had.
 The other interfaces got added and completed over time.
 On the other hand, it is the least intuitive to use.
 And I think it is pretty ugly.
 And for passive investors like us, it is probably the least useful.
-It is a tool more suited to active traders that do many trades and that do day trading.
-This is something we do not want to do.
+It is a tool more suited to active traders that make many trades and that do day trading.
+Active trading is something we do not want to do.

 That is using one of the algorithms available only in TWS.
 But I honestly have no idea why anyone would use that.